marcodalessandro76/MPPI/sphinx_source/tutorials.rst

    tutorials/Tutorial_PwParser.ipynb
    tutorials/Tutorial_YamboParser.ipynb
    tutorials/Tutorial_Datasets.ipynb
+   tutorials/Tutorial_QeParallelCalculator.ipynb

-* Some example in which the functionalities of the code are used to obtain and analyze scientific results
+* Some examples in which the functionalities of the code are used to obtain and analyze scientific results

  .. toctree::
    :maxdepth: 2